jbacken/jbacken/README.md

 <h4>
-  Development and operations leader with Fortune 100 companies developing full-stack enterprise applications, leveraging modern technologies, increasing speed of delivery, and hardening infrastructure.
+Development, process, and operations expert with Fortune 100 companies designing, building, and deploying full-stack global applications to increase value of solution, speed of delivery, and hardening of infrastructure.
 </h4>